Burning1020/device-opcua-go-siemens/README.md

   KeyFile = ""                      # Path to private key.pem.
 Required for security mode/policy != None
   NodeID = "ns=5;s=Counter1"        # Node id to subscribe to
 ```
+## Devic Profile

+A Device Profile can be thought of as a template of a type or classification of Device.

+Write device profile for your own devices, difine deviceResources, resources and commands that satisfy your devices' needs.
+Please refer to `cmd/res/OpcuaServer.yaml`

+Tips: name in deviceResources should consistent with OPCUA nodeid

 ## Installation and Execution
 ```bash